astrolang/astro/README.md

 In addition, Astro makes several design decisions that benefit numerical computing applications.
 For example, it has builtin support for matrices, vectorization, unicode identifiers, etc.

 In order to match up with the expressiveness and productivity level of dynamic programming languages, Astro adds full type inference, and several other high-level language features that increase productivity.
+It feels like a scripting language for the most part.
 A typical Astro program looks very much like its Python translation.

 #### Python
 ```python